 Again, not an unreasonable inference.
 In both cases, he drew from his previous knowledge base (watching Gaga on TV and on my computer) and combined it with the information that was being presented to him at that moment.
 As you can see from the pictures below, it’s not difficult to think of Lady Gaga (pictured on right) when you see a woman wearing a large beach hat and sunglasses.
 Since he was only 3 years old during that Super Bowl, he did not have any Madonna knowledge in his knowledge base, only Lady Gaga.

 Inference.
 When you have the skill, it often is invisible.
 But when a student lacks the skill, yikes.
 It can be difficult to define, difficult to explain, and most importantly, very difficult to teach to a child for whom this skill doesn’t naturally occur or evolve.
-A great pop culture of someone who lacks inference skills is Sheldon on Big Bang.
+A pop culture example of someone who lacks inference skills is Sheldon on Big Bang.
 He takes things quite literally based upon his own knowledge base.
-He does not make assumptions or interpretations the way his circle of friends do.
+He does not make assumptions or interpretations the way his circle of friends does.
 Though in the short clip below, he does a good job of explaining infer vs. imply.
-Think of it as to imply is the person who is the do-er.
+Think of it as to imply is the person who is the doer.
 Infer is the person who is receiving the information.

 What is an inference?